GEOM4009/W25_Ice_OnOff/README.md

    	 * Imagery does not fully cover the waterbody between selected dates.
 	 * There is no satellite pass over for the waterbody between selected dates.

 * Try widening the date range or selecting a different waterbody.

 ---
+For a more detailed overview of this project, see the included IceOnOff_ProjectReport.pdf
+---
 ## Acknowledgments